huggingface/hub-docs/docs/hub/datasets-image.md

 ## Only images

-If your dataset only consists of one column with images, you can use a simple setup: store your image files at the root:
+If your dataset only consists of one column with images, you can simply store your image files at the root:

 ```
 1.jpg